gabriel-bronfman/cavemen/README.md

     <b>(a)</b> The data structure overview of how mapping is done in the exploration phase. <b>(b)</b> The top 12 resulting targets and their corresponding (x,y,w) which is the displacement in the x, y axis and rotation.
 The bottom four images show the target front, right, back and left view respectively.
 </div>
 </p>

-## Abstract

-This repository contains the source code for submission made by the team `Shoob and Goob`.
-The goal of the project is to map and localize views in previously unexplored 3D worlds.
-We implement the Dead Reckoning algorithm to keep track of the movement from the given origin.
-We extract ORB features of the 3D world which is then used to train a Visual Bag of Words on all scenes seen by the robot during the exploration phase.
-We are able to localize the target scene before the navigation phase begins with the coordinates and rotation.

 ## Installation
 **NOTE**: The instructions have been tested on a M1 Macbook pro.